 - Non-Commuter Mode Shift Potential (Driving to Transit).
 Access to non-work destinations by transit as a percentage of access to non-work destinations by driving.

-You can also customize your accessibility analysis using Sugar Access and measure changes in accessibility from transportation projects or changes in land use.
-For instructions on downloading and using Sugar Access, visit WSDOT’s Multimodal Accessibility page or see additional resources below.
+You can also customize your accessibility analysis using Cube Access and measure changes in accessibility from transportation projects or changes in land use.
+For instructions on downloading and using Cube Access, visit WSDOT’s Multimodal Accessibility page or see additional resources below.

 - Open Access Score: Evaluates minimum travel time to a select destination type, the number of destinations accessible within a given travel time, or the travel time-weighted sum of destinations.